 - 1. All essential visitors must complete and pass the CLOC pre-screening assessment on the Health Q site either on their personal device or on the tablet kiosk at the location. - 2.
 The visitor presents the Health Q green pass screen to the staff.
 If they are unable to present the pass screen, they are to complete the screening on the tablet Kiosk at the location.
 The staff takes visitors' temperature and ensures it is in range, and records it on the Fire Safety/Location Sign in sheet.
 Contact information is recorded in case the Public Health Unit needs it for contact tracing activity (both essential and non-essential visitors). - 3.
-If the initiating staff member is not meeting the visitor on site, alternate staff member(s) are notified.
+If the initiating staff member is not meeting the visitor on site, alternate staff member(s) are notified. - 4.
+The pre-screening document is kept on the Health Q site and dashboard.
+This dashboard is distributed electronically to the location Supervisor and the Rapid Response Team.

-- 4. The pre-screening document is kept on the Health Q site and dashboard.
-This dashboard is distributed electronically to the location Supervisor and the Rapid Response Team. - 5.
-Appropriate PPE, as required for the location, is worn by the visitor as determined by the nature of the visit.
-All essential visitors must wear a minimum of procedure/surgical mask and eye protection, and if providing direct care where 6 feet/2 meters is not maintained, they must also wear gloves and any other required PPE i.e., gowns. - 6.
-PPE for the visitor is provided by staff.
-A medical (surgical/procedure) mask must be worn by all essential visitors at all times during indoor visits.
-Essential visitors must wear eye protection (ie. face shield, goggles, safety glasses), when providing direct care within six feet/2 meters.
-Prescription glasses do not provide adequate eye protection. - 7.
-Essential visitors may choose not to mask outdoors, while maintaining physical distance, regardless of immunization status. - 8.
-Staff ensure visitors use hand sanitizer upon entry and exit. - 9.
-Staff identify the visitation area. - 10.
-Any non-adherence to CLOC's Infectious Diseases/IPAC policies, may be grounds for discontinuation of visits. - 11.
-Staff members sanitize the following prior to and upon completion of visit: - a.
-The tablet if used to complete screening, - b.
-The pen used for sign in, - c.
-The visiting area, - d.
-Required eye protection (if provided by CLOC).
+- 5. Appropriate PPE, as required for the location, is worn by the visitor as determined by the nature of the visit.
+All visitors must wear a minimum of procedure/surgical mask and eye protection, and if providing direct care where 6 feet/2 meters is not maintained, they must also wear gloves and any other required PPE i.e., gowns.
+Prescription glasses do not provide adequate eye protection. - 6.
+Essential visitors may choose not to mask outdoors, while maintaining physical distance, regardless of immunization status. - 7.
+Staff ensure visitors use hand sanitizer upon entry and exit. - 8.
+Staff identify the visitation area. - 9.
+Any non-adherence to CLOC's Infectious Diseases/IPAC policies, may be grounds for discontinuation of visits. - 10.
+Staff members sanitize the following prior to and upon completion of visit: - The tablet if used to complete screening - The pen used for sign in - The visiting area - Required eye protection (if provided by CLOC)